prism-break/prism-break/README.md

     npm install
     make test      # builds ./public/en for preview purposes

+If it looks good here, feel free to commit the changes and submit a pull request.
+Steps #3 and #4 are only necessary if you want to build your own copy of the site.

 ## 3. Build

     make all       # get a drink, it'll take a while build all 27 languages